+National living wage The new national 'living wage is around £13,500 a year for over 25s, based on a 35-hour week, and his remuneration should not be less than this if he has an employment contract with his company.
+He could avoid this requirement by not having an employment contract, but the additional tax cost of moving to this level of remuneration would not normally be significant because most of it would be covered by his income tax-free personal allowance of £11,500.
 Pension contributions A low level of remuneration might limit the amount of tax relief that he could receive on his personal pension contributions.
 This would not be a problem if his company makes the pension contributions on his behalf.
 Mortgages A low level of remuneration could lead to difficulties if he wants a mortgage to buy a property.
 However, lenders are becoming increasingly aware of how owner/managers extract profits from their companies so this should not be quite the problem that it was a few years ago.
-Personal service company (IR35) rules If there is a chance that his company could be classified as a personal service company under the IR35 rules, he might decide to take a high level of salary to forestall HMRC taking an interest in his company.
-The NICs cost could be high, but it could be worthwhile to avoid the full force of the IR35 rules being applied.
+Personal service company (IR35) rules If there is a chance that his company could be classified as a personal service company under the IR35 rules, he might decide to take a high level of salary in order to forestall HMRC taking an interest in his company.
+The NICs cost could be high, but it might well be worthwhile to avoid the full force of the IR35 rules being applied.
 Tax efficiency If he does need a higher level of remuneration, then he could take £45,000 before the higher income tax rate of 40% bites.
 The first £11,500 will be tax-free because of his personal allowance and the next £33,500 will be subject to the basic rate of 20%.
-Salaries and bonuses are taxed under PAYE, so tax and NICs will be payable straight away.
+Salary and bonuses are taxed under PAYE, so tax and NICs will be payable straight away.